 I understand that this divine miracle would be overwhelming.
 Yet Jesus foretold of His resurrection!
 Jesus is God the Son, and He knew what was going to happen.

-The answer is that Jesus was on a mission, and He wanted His followers to know that His atoning death and resurrection was His plan.
-His purpose in dying: The atonement for sins so that we people can be forgiven of our sins.
+Jesus wanted people to know that He was on a mission.
+He wanted His followers to know that His atoning death and resurrection was His plan.

 Jesus died on a cross for the forgiveness of sins of anyone.
 Jesus was the atoning sacrifice for the consequence of sins, which is spiritual death.
 Then Jesus was resurrected.